 - HUD's National Multifamily Clearinghouse at 1-800-685-8470 to report maintenance or management concerns.

-If you would like legal assistance, you can contact an experienced tenant lawyer in your area to schedule a consultation.
-You can also visit FindLaw's Tenant Rights section for more general information on this topic, or find state-specific HUD information.
+If you would like legal help, you can contact an experienced landlord-tenant lawyer.
+You can also visit FindLaw's Tenant Rights section for more general information on this topic or review state-specific HUD information.